reactjs/react.dev/src/content/learn/your-first-component.md

 * What a Component is
 * What role Components play in a React application
-* How to write your first React component
+* How to write your first React Component

 </YouWillLearn>